-To date, our revenue has consisted of product sales revenue since September 2017 and upfront license fees and reimbursed research and development expenses from our strategic collaboration with Celgene for tislelizumab entered in 2017 and upfront license fees and milestone payments from a prior collaboration agreement with Merck KGaA, Darmstadt Germany.
-We do not expect to generate significant revenue from internally-developed drug candidates unless and until we successfully complete development and obtain regulatory approval for one or more of our drug candidates, which is subject to significant uncertainty.
+To date, our revenue has consisted of product sales revenue since September 2017 and upfront license fees, reimbursed research and development expenses and other collaboration revenue from our strategic collaborations with Celgene for tislelizumab entered in 2017 and terminated in June 2019 and upfront license fees and milestone payments from a prior collaboration agreement with Merck KGaA, Darmstadt Germany.
+We do not expect to generate significant revenue from internally developed drug candidates unless and until we successfully complete development and obtain regulatory approval for one or more of our drug candidates, which is subject to significant uncertainty.